Clemapfel/Mousetrap.jl/docs/src/manual/02_signals.md

     end
     ```

-    For example, running the just mentioned button example, we would create the followin `.jl` file:
+    For example, running the just mentioned button example, we would create the following `.jl` file:

     ```julia
     using mousetrap